trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.rst

 propertry to ``filesystem``, and additional configuration properties as needed for your storage solution.

+The following table lists the available configuration properties for ``exchange-manager.properties``, their default values, and which filesystem(s) the property may be configured for:

 .. list-table:: Exchange manager configuration properties
    :widths: 30, 50, 20, 30
    :header-rows: 1